gorimaaa/MiniForum/README.md

 # MiniForum

-MiniForum is a web application for creating and managing discussion forums.
+MiniForum is a web application for creating and managing discussion on a forum.
 Users can post topics, comment on discussions, and interact in real-time.
 The project demonstrates full-stack web development using:

 - **Frontend:** React
 - **Backend:** Express.js with a REST API